View Joan Falk's Obituary on nwherald.com and share memories

 Joan S. Falk (nee Kmety), age 84, passed away peacefully on Thursday February 27, 2020 with her loving family by her side.

+Joan is survived by her beloved husband of 56 years, Norm Falk; loving children, Nancy Chvosta, David Chvosta, Colleen Falk & Jessica Falk; grandchildren, Samantha Schulz, Zachary (Ashley) Volland, Nicholas, Audrey & Andrew Chvosta; great-granddaughter, Carmella.

+Preceded in death by her parents, John and Anna Kmety; and siblings John Carl Kmety and Patricia Kmety.

-A memorial visitation for Joan will be held on Saturday March 7th, 2020 from 11am until the time of service at 12pm at St. Paul?s United Church of Christ 485 W Woodstock St, Crystal Lake, IL followed by a luncheon at the church.
+A memorial visitation for Joan will be held on Saturday March 7th, 2020 from 11am until the time of service at 12pm at St. Paul's United Church of Christ 485 W Woodstock St, Crystal Lake, IL 60014, followed by a luncheon at the church.
 Inurnment will be private.

 For information, please contact Davenport Family Funeral Home, Crystal Lake, 815-459-3411.
 For online condolences please visit, www.davenportfamily.com.